 This is considered to be tenderness and swelling in two or more joints that last for a few weeks.
 While this is a part of lupus, you can also experience rheumatoid arthritis without lupus.
 If you or someone you know has rheumatoid arthritis, you can consult a Rheumatologist for medical advice about it.

 This can cause chest pain when you breathe deeply.
 Inflammation of the lungs is called pleurisy or pleuritis, while inflammation of the heart is called pericarditis.

 The most common way to find kidney problems is through tests.
 A urine analysis will show kidney problems by telling if there is blood or protein in the urine.
 Other tests can show poor kidney function.

 These problems can be seizures, psychosis (a mental health problem), or strokes.

-If, in your blood tests, you have anemia, low platelets, or low white blood cells, then there is a chance that you could have lupus.
+If in your blood tests, you have anemia, low platelets, or low white blood cells, then there is a chance that you could have lupus.
 However, the biggest giveaway is if you have positive antinuclear antibodies.
 It is a giveaway because nearly all patients with lupus have these antibodies.
-Antinuclear antibodies are what causes the immune system to attack itself.
+Antinuclear antibodies are what cause the immune system to attack itself.
 Other antibodies include antiphospholipid antibodies, anti-Smith, and anti-double-strand DNA.